spacetelescope/webbpsf/docs/relnotes.rst

     Warning: invalid value encountered in absolute

   These can safely be ignored.

-* Calculations at large radii (> 500 lambda/D ~ 30 arcsec for 2 microns) will show numerical artifacts from Fourier aliasing and the implicit repetition of the pupil entrance aperture in the discrete Fourier transform.
-If you need accurate PSF information at such large radii, please contact Marshall Perrin for higher resolution pupil data.

 **The following factors are NOT included in these simulations:**